juliwalter/TelegramQuiz/README.md

 ```

-Deactivate the virtual environment to finish the setup.
+Deactivate the virtual environment to finish setup.
 ```
 $ deactivate
 ```